trybash/bash-emulator/README.md

 This module can help you if you like to emulate a bash shell in plain Javascript.

-This might be useful for education purposes or even to ease the interaction with a back-end system.
+It might be useful for education purposes or even to ease the interaction with a back-end system.

 `bash-emulator` implements an environment for bash commands to run in and it also includes some default commands.
+The system it provides can be thought of like the *syscalls* of an operating system.
+Shell commands are programs running on top of this low-level primitives.

 The system doesn't handle any UI interaction but provides hooks to communicate with other systems.
 It's easy to add new commands and customize the underlying file system.